Bridge Watersport Park approved after council changes its tune

 Any change to planning laws would have to go through the State Planning Commission and the state Minister for Planning.

-Disclosure: A quote in this story was amended to include a reference to the Bridgeport Hotel, at the request of Mr Bruce.
+Disclosure: A quote in this post was amended to include a reference to the Bridgeport Hotel, at the request of Mr Bruce.
+Correction: An earlier version of this post gave an incorrect first name for Mr Daniel.